 It takes a bit of hubris to describe a recipe as “perfect”, especially for a recipe such as cheesecake, for which so many have their own personal favorite.
 But, this is simply the best, most wonderful cheesecake I have ever had, and have ever made.
 It is based on a master recipe, from the master of baking herself, Dorie Greenspan.

-This is Audrey’s favorite cake (she’s even making it for me for my upcoming birthday), and I’ve asked her to share a few words about it.
+This is Audrey’s favorite cake, and I’ve asked her to share a few words about it.
 Please welcome Audrey:

 The most loved, read, worn and tattered page in my Dorrie Greenspan book Baking: From My Home to Yours is page 234, the cheesecake page.
 I first came across this recipe Christmas day two years ago, when Elise gave me Dorie’s book.
 This recipe, without a doubt, makes the best cheesecake in the world.
 It is a perfect combination of tangy and sweet, with a velvety smooth and rich texture, which is wonderful for entertaining, but can be detrimental to waistlines.
 To the delight of my family I make this recipe for every special occasion, with consistently excellent results. ~Audrey